Jason-Abbott/webAlbum/README.md

 # Innovations

-Allow online editing of the photo date, title and caption.
-Most photography at the time was still film so images didn't have that information embedded in them (EXIF).
+Allow online editing of the photo date, title and caption and navigation with a thumbnail strip.